ZoloAi/zolo-zcli/README.md

-# zCLI Framework v1.3.0 🚀

-A powerful CLI framework that uses YAML for configuration and routing, featuring an interactive shell, TUI mode, comprehensive CRUD operations, and a revolutionary **quantum-inspired data integrity system**.
-Built for rapid development of command-line tools with rich interactive features and session persistence.
+# Zolo-zCLI

+> **`zolo-zcli` is a powerful universal framework that combines traditional CLI commands with declarative configuration files (YAML/JSON), enabling rapid development of both command-line tools and web applications with unified backend/frontend architecture.**

 **🔐 Authentication Required** - zCLI is a private Zolo product.
 Contact gal@zolo.media for access.

-**🌈 NEW in v1.3.0:** UPSERT operations, Full ALTER TABLE support, Migration history tracking, and RGB Weak Nuclear Force System for automatic data health monitoring!

 ## 🚀 Quick Start